bobbyiliev/mz-adonisjs-demo/README.md

 You may be familiar with materialized views from the world of traditional databases like PostgreSQL, which are essentially cached queries.
 The unique feature here is the materialized view we are about to create is automatically kept up-to-date.

-Let's do the same thing as before, but ro create a materialized view based on our file source!
+Let's do the same thing as before, but to create a materialized view based on our file source!
 To do that, let's create a method called `view` with the following content:

 > Add this right after the end of the `source` method